Eclipse-SDV-Hackathon-Accenture/maestro-challenge/README.md

 ## About

-We supply an in-vehicle stack and software orchestrators.
+We supply an in-vehicle stack with software orchestrators.
 Your assignment is to utilize our in-vehicle stack and software orchestrators to construct your own scenario or replicate the scenarios provided in our [Sample Scenarios](#sample-scenarios).

-The tech stack in this challenge showcases a complex in-vehicle services and workloads, utilizing the vehicle’s computing resources and capabilities, as well as other in-vehicle applications.
+The tech stack in this challenge showcases complex in-vehicle services and workloads, utilizing the vehicle’s computing resources and capabilities, as well as other in-vehicle applications.
 We provide two software orchestrators, Ankaios and BlueChi, to orchestrate the in-vehicle stack.
 Feel free to choose either for this hackathon challenge.

 Enjoy the process of bringing your vision to life!